dswesty/Laplace2D/README.md

 Files containing modules are named in upper case, e.g. **REAL_KIND_MOD.f90**, while all other source code files are named lin lowercase.
 All source code is written in modern Fortran using free form syntax.
 Named constants, a.k.a. parameters, are encoded in uppercase and all variables are encoded in lowercase.
-All MPI subroutine calls begin with Uppercase MPI_ follwed by the capitalized remainder of the subroutine name.
+All MPI subroutine references begin with Uppercase MPI_ follwed by the capitalized remainder of the subroutine name.
 All floating point variables and floating point constants are encoded as double precision.